Asthma is a chronic (long-term) disease of the lungs that causes inflammation and narrowing (constriction) of the airways.

 Airway constriction

-The triggers that cause the inflammation and airway constriction can vary from person to person.
+The triggers that cause inflammation and airway constriction can vary from person to person.
 Understanding your triggers is essential to managing asthma.

 Common asthma triggers include: